ABTSoftware/SciChart.TA-Lib/README.md

  - Compiles in Debug | x86 only at the moment
  - Requires VS2015 and Visual Studio C++ 2015 Runtime on target PC
- - Working on Swig wrappers for TA-Lib and some basic tests to ensure / asset behaviour
+ - Working on Swig wrappers for TA-Lib and some basic tests to ensure / assert behaviour
  - TODO: Generate x64 and handle AnyCPU by dynamically loading the correct framework
  - TODO: Nice .NET Wrapper around TA-Lib to give sensible syntax